 BS, Architecture and Environmental Design, Morgan State

-Advanced Certificate in Welding Fabrication, Lancaster County Career and Technology Center
+Advanced Certificate in Fabrication - Welding, Lancaster County Career and Technology Center

-Former maritime welder Abby Hallock has always been interested in how things are made, the materials used to make them, and how one might go about repairing them should they happen to break.
-After several years working for a Baltimore-based boat building company, Abby began searching for a career that more closely aligned her passion for design and construction with her concerns for urban environmental health.
-Abbey's decision to pursue Morgan's 3+3 program has enabled her to apply her undergraduate coursework in environmental design towards a professional graduate degree in landscape architecture.
-Abbey plans to focus her graduate studies on ways of reconnecting urban residents with nature.
+Former maritime welder Abbey Hallock has always been interested in how things are made, the materials used to make them, and how one might go about repairing them should they break.
+After several years working for Baltimore-based boat building company, Abbey began searching for a career that more closely aligned her passion for design and construction with her concerns for urban environmental health.
+Abbeys' decision to pursue Morgan State’s 3+2 program has enabled her to apply her undergraduate coursework environmental design towards a professional masters degree in landscape architecture, which will focus on ways of reconnecting urban residents with nature.

 BS, Architecture and Environmental Design, Morgan State University

 A Baltimore native, Britney Jackson discovered landscape architecture as an undergraduate architecture student at Morgan, studying interior and exterior spaces on campus.
 Her interests in landscape space expanded to include issues of transit and circulation while an intern with the Maryland State Highway Administration's Transportation Alternatives Program.
-This opportunity organized with the help of Morgan's National Transportation Center, included office and fieldwork experiences designing shared use trails, as well as communicating with professional colleagues and the public.
-Britney's decision to pursue the Accelerated 3+2 program has enabled her to apply her undergraduate coursework environmental design towards a professional masters degree in landscape architecture.
+This opportunity organized with the help of Morgan State’s National Transportation Center, included office and fieldwork experiences designing shared use trails, as well as communicating with professional colleagues and the public.
+Britney's decision to pursue Morgan State’s 3+2 program, has enabled her to apply her undergraduate coursework environmental design towards a professional masters degree in landscape architecture.
 In her thesis research, Britney is exploring the potential of transitional landscapes, such as parking lots and garages, to be reimagined as social infrastructure within neighborhoods and communities experiencing homelessness.

 BA, Geography, University of Vermont